iifl-logo

 DEVELOPMENTS IN HUMAN RESOURCES / INDUSTRIAL RELATIONS

-The Company continues to look at, identify, create and execute initiatives that enhance productivity and efficiency.
-To enthuse the employee base and increase the linear relationship between performance and reward, increments/incentives and ESOP are being provided based on performance.
-The Company has been presented with the ‘Tamil Nadu Best Employer Brand Award 2023 by the Employer Branding Institute, India, as part of its 18th Employer Branding Award.
+The Company continues to look at, identify, create and execute initiatives that enhance productivity and efffciency.
+To enthuse the employee base and increase the linear relationship between performance and reward, increments/incentives and stock options are being provided based on performance.

 The Company will invest as hitherto in people through various initiatives which enable the workforce to meet the production and service expectations and challenges related thereto and to infuse positive enthusiasm towards the organisation, with keen focus on the training and safety of the employees.